bertmad3400/articleMD/bleepingcomputer/Major-news-sites-serve-porn-after-vidme-domain-takeover.md

 ![vidme site farewell](data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw==)**Farewell message previously displayed on Vid.me site since 2017**(BleepingComputer)
 A [blog post](https://medium.com/vidme/goodbye-for-now-120b40becafa) followed stating Vidme had been acquired by Giphy.
-Any Videme-hosted videos were scheduled for deletion on December 15th, 2017.
+Any hosted videos were scheduled for deletion on December 15th, 2017.

 In practice, this meant, those iframes embedding hosted videos would have ideally shown nothing or, maybe an error message under usual circumstances.